 Save as the construction of the new factory in Thailand, the Group did not have other plans for material investments and capital assets.

 MATERIAL ACQUISITIONS AND DISPOSALS OF SUBSIDIARIES AND AFFILIATED COMPANIES

-During the year ended 31 December 2018, the Group did not have any material acquisitions and disposals of subsidiaries and affiliated companies except that the Company increased its share investment in Futong Thailand in amount of THB307,110,000 in December 2018.
+During the year ended 31 December 2019, the Group did not have any material acquisitions and disposals of subsidiaries and affiliated companies.